-- (a) There shall be a Continental European Council consisting of two members elected every two years by each continental European branch. - (b) The purposes of the council shall be: - (i) To act for the NEC in implementing union policy and in establishing branches in continental Europe. - (ii) To advise the NEC on matters affecting members on the continent of Europe. - (iii) To seek to negotiate linking agreements with journalists' unions in continental Europe. - (iv) To raise awareness on European matters. - (v) To report regularly to the NEC on its activities.
+- (a) There shall be a Continental European Council consisting of two members elected every two years by each continental European branch. - (b) The purposes of the council shall be to: - (i) act for the NEC in implementing union policy and in establishing branches in continental Europe. - (ii) advise the NEC on matters affecting members on the continent of Europe. - (iii) seek to negotiate linking agreements with journalists' unions in continental Europe. - (iv) raise awareness on European matters - (v) report regularly to the NEC on its activities.

-22 The 60+ Council
+RULE 22 THE 60+ COUNCIL

-- (a) There shall be an organisation of members aged over 60 called The 60+ Council that will campaign on such issues as 60+ ageism, pensions (state and occupational) and related equality issues.
-It will consist of six members elected at each DM on nominations from branches and a representative from each of the industrial councils, the WEC, SEC and IEC. - (b) The purposes of the council, working with other appropriate and relevant bodies within the union and externally, shall be to: - Monitor relevant legislation and seek improvements; - ii.
-Oppose and publicise age based discrimination; - iii.
-Campaign against ageism in the media; - iv.
-Promote equality within the union and externally; - v.
-Raise work issues within the union relevant to older members; and - vi.
-Encourage members aged 60 and older to use their professional experience to support the NUJ and relevant councils and the activities of the National Pensioners' Convention by being delegated to attend the NPC's annual Pensioners' - (c) NUJ 60+ will agree its own quorum, standing orders and procedures; and operate under a budget set by the NEC
+- (a) There shall be an organisation of members aged over 60 called the 60+ Council that will campaign on such issues as 60+ ageism, pensions (state and occupational) and related equality issues.
+It will consist of six members elected at each DM on nominations from branches and a representative from each of the industrial councils, the Continental European Council, the WEC, SEC and IEC. - (b) The purposes of the council, working with other appropriate and relevant bodies within the union and externally, shall be to: - (i) Monitor relevant legislation and seek improvements; - (ii) Oppose and publicise age-based discrimination; - (iii) Campaign against ageism in the media; - (iv) Promote equality within the union and externally; - (v) Raise work issues within the union relevant to older members; - (vi) Elect the union's delegations to the NPC's Annual Convention and Biennial Delegate Conference; and - (vii) Encourage members aged 60 and older to use their professional experience to support the NUJ and relevant councils and the activities of the National Pensioners' Convention by being delegated to attend the NPC's annual Convention. - (c) The 60+ Council will agree its own quorum, standing orders and procedures; and operate under a budget set by the NEC.